 2.2.1 Enrichment of rare variants as regulator score

-Many literatures have pointed out that enrichment of rare variants indicates purifying selection in functional regions in human genomes34-36.
+A large number of literature has pointed out that enrichment of rare variants indicates purifying selection in functional regions in human genomes34-36.
 Hence, we inferred the purifying selection pressure on the binding sites of each RBP by integrating population-level polymorphism data from large cohorts, e.g. the 1000 Genomes Project [JZ2JL: cite the phase 1 & 3 1kg nature paper].
-GC percentage usually confounds the purifying selection pressure inference because it causes read converge variations, which is a sensitive parameter in the downstream variant calling process 37,38.
+GC percentage usually confounds the purifying selection pressure inference because it causes read coverage variations, a sensitive parameter in the downstream variant calling process 37,38.
 Hence, we first calculated the fraction of rare variants (derived allele frequency (DAF) less than 0.5%) within each RBP’s binding site, and compared it with those from regions with similar GC content as a background (see details in methods).
 In total, 88.4 percent of the RBPs (99 out of 112) show elevated rare variant fraction in coding regions compared to those of the background regions after GC correction (Fig. 3A).
 Similarly, in the noncoding regions of the binding sites, 93.8 percent of RBPs (105 out of 112) exhibit an enrichment of rare variants.
 This observation convincingly demonstrates the accuracy of our RBP regulome definition. (supplementary Table 3).

 Some well characterized disease-causing RNA binding proteins are among the top RBPs with larger difference of rare variants fraction when comparing to the background regions.
 For example, the well-known oncogene XRN2 was reported to bind to the 3’ end of transcripts to degrade aberrantly transcribed isoforms39.
 It showed significant enrichment of rare variants in its binding sites.
 Specifically, XRN2 demonstrates 12.7% and 10.3% more rare variants in coding and noncoding regions respectively (adjusted P values are 1.89×10-9 and 2.85×10-118 for one sided binomial tests)40.
 Hence, we used the enrichment of rare variants as a feature to infer the selection pressure in RBP binding sites to weight the variants in such regulator regions (details see methods).